google/asylo/README.md

 #### Running the regression test suite

-If you haven't already, use the following commands to clone the Asylo source code repository and copy it to a directory of your choice.
+If you haven't already, use the following commands to clone the Asylo source code repository and copy it to a directory of your choice:

 ```bash
 ASYLO_SDK=~/asylo-sdk